Devansh-Mankad/Devansh-Mankad/README.md

 ## 🌐 Connect With Me

 - 💼 LinkedIn: https://linkedin.com/in/devanshmankad
+- 💻 GitHub: https://github.com/Devansh-Mankad
 - 📧 Email: devanshmankad61@gmail.com
-- 💻 GitHub: https://github.com/Devansh-Mankad

 ---

 ## ⚡ Philosophy

-> “I don’t just build applications — I build intelligent systems that solve real-world problems.”
+> “I build intelligent systems that solve real-world problems, not just projects.”

 ---

-⭐ If you like my work, feel free to explore my repositories!
+⭐ If you like my work, explore my repositories and feel free to connect!